Police: Parade-crash suspect was in a domestic disturbance - NewsBreak

 He has been charged with crimes 16 times since 1999 and had two outstanding cases against him at the time of the parade disaster — including one in which he was accused of deliberately running down a woman with his vehicle.

-On Sunday, a joyous scene of marching bands and children dancing in Santa hats and waving pompoms gave way in an instant to screams and the sight of crumpled bodies as the SUV sped through barricades and struck dancers, musicians and others in the community of 72,000.
+A joyous scene of marching bands and children dancing in Santa hats and waving pompoms gave way in an instant Sunday to screams and the sight of crumpled bodies as the SUV sped through barricades and struck dancers, musicians and others in the community of 72,000.

-Mayor Shawn Reilly described the parade as a “Norman Rockwell-type" event that “became a nightmare.”
+Mayor Shawn Reilly described the event as a “Norman Rockwell-type of Christmas parade” that “became a nightmare.”

 “It looked like dummies being thrown in the air,” said Nicole Schneiter, who was there with her children and grandchildren.
 “It took a second to register, like, ‘Is that what we really just saw?’
 And then you looked in the road and there were just people laying in road.”